NotAKidoS/NAK_CVR_Mods/ASTExtension/README.md

 - Scale/Scale
 - Height
 - LoliModifier
+- AvatarSize
+- Size
+- SizeScale
+- Scaling

+These parameter names are not case sensitive and have been gathered from polling the community for common parameter names.

 Assuming the parameter is a float, ASTExtension will attempt to use it as the height parameter.
 Will automatically calibrate to the height range of the found parameter, assuming the scaling animation is in a blend tree / state using motion time & is linear.
 The scaling animation state **must be active** at time of avatar load.